tangodata/mundialarchives/2015-rules-en.md

 - 10. For the position to be considered correct, the body of one of the members of the couple must be contained all the time by the arm of the other.
 It is understood that, in certain figures, this may be flexible, but not throughout the duration of the performance.
 All the movements must be made within the space allowed by the couple’s embrace.
 - 11. The Jury will take into account the couple’s embrace, musicality, walking style, circulation on the dance floor, gracefulness, personality, and especially the rhythm in milonga and vals dancing as fundamental to the final score.
 - 12. Within these parameters, the couple may perform any commonly used figures.
-- 13. Hooks (Gancho), jumps, climbs, and any other figure typical of stage tango are completely forbidden.
+- 13. Hooks (Gancho), jumps (Saltos), climbs (Trepadas), and any other figure typical of stage tango (Trucos) are completely forbidden.
 - 14. Couples must constantly move counterclockwise and may not stay in the same part of the dance floor so as not to interfere with other dancers.
 - 15. Outfits will not be taken into consideration during the judging process, at any stage of the competition.
 - 16. The competition identification number shall be carried by the dance partner taking the lead.